getoptimum/docs/docs/learn/overview/p2p.md

 ### RLNC Encoding Parameters

 * **ShredFactor**: Controls how the data is fragmented into pieces before encoding.
 Higher values provide more granular sharding but increase computational overhead.
-* **PublisherShardMultiplier**: Determines how many shards to create initially when publishing a message.
-Formula: `shards_created = ShredFactor * PublisherShardMultiplier`
+* **PublisherShardMultiplier**: Determines how many coded shards to create initially when publishing a message.
+Formula: `coded_shards_created = ShredFactor * PublisherShardMultiplier`
 * **ForwardShardThreshold**: Sets the threshold for intermediate nodes to create and forward new recoded shards.
 Nodes forward when they have more than `ShredFactor * ForwardShardThreshold` shards

 ### Mesh Topology Parameters